gnomo222/lua-pi/README.md

 You can build yourself a linux version, idk (I didn't test to see if it works on linux).

-From the pi_libraries directory, simply execute `make Makefile all` and you're good to go.
+From the pi_libraries directory, simply execute `make all` and you're good to go.